 I made a video of the day and uploaded it to YouTube, and it can be seen below.
 It’s 24 minutes long, but it gives a good overview of the day, with plenty of MD870 thrash for you to enjoy!

-V160 002 has recently re-entered traffic after a period out of service, and is advertised for a sensibly-priced and timed railtour from Piesberg (near Osnabrück) to the Christmas market at Goslar on Saturday 9th December 2017.
+V160 002 has recently re-entered traffic after a period out of service, and is advertised for a sensibly-priced and timed railtour from Piesberg (near Osnabrück) to the Christmas market at Goslar on Saturday 9th December 2017, followed by another on Saturday 3rd February 2018 from Münster Hbf to Willingen and return (link).

 If you like your diesel-hydraulics, you will certainly not regret ensuring you are there!